Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Careful review of all completion criteria can reduce the probability of this happening, and close cooperation between C and CP can sometimes uncover completion criteria defects before C's work is complete.
 This is especially important when C and CP are executed at different locations or by different organizations.

 Among the nastiest problems to resolve is contention for resources between a critical path task and a task that was considered complete, but which has been re-opened by the political actions of that critical-path task.
 Take care: sparks can fly.
-First in this series Go to top Top Next issue: Forward Backtracking Next Issue
+The Politics of the Critical Path: I First issue in this series Go to top Top Next issue: Forward Backtracking Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info